alugowski/task-thread-pool/README.md

 ## Parallel Loops and More

 Use [poolSTL](https://github.com/alugowski/poolSTL) to parallelize loops, transforms, sorts, and other standard library algorithms using this thread pool.
+This approach is easy to start with and also keeps your code future-proof by employing standard C++ mechanisms.
+It is easy to later change parallelism libraries (or start using the compiler-provided ones, once they're available to you).

 For example, use [std::for_each](https://en.cppreference.com/w/cpp/algorithm/for_each) to iterate over a vector in parallel: